-If you’re looking for a fruity dessert then the slow cooker peach cobbler is exactly that.
-It’s incredibly easy and you can use either fresh or canned fruit.
+If you’re looking for a fruity dessert, then the slow cooker peach cobbler is precisely that.
+It’s incredibly easy, and you can use either fresh or canned fruit.

-Like most slow cooker desserts this is best enjoyed with some ice cream or cream.
-With that said you can have it just by itself and it will taste just fine.
+Much like the blueberry cobbler, this is best enjoyed with some ice cream or cream.
+With that said, you can have it just by itself, and it will taste just fine.

-At the end of cooking this will be quite a soft and gooey peach cobbler because of the way a slow cooker works, this doesn’t mean it won’t be delicious.
-If you prefer a crunchy topping, then the best way to do this is to cook it in the oven and not a crock pot/slow cooker.
+At the end of cooking, this peach cobbler will be quite soft and gooey.
+If you prefer a crunchy topping, then the best way to do this is to cook the cobbler in the oven and not in a crock pot or slow cooker.

 The leftovers of this cobbler are well worth keeping and make for a fantastic easy breakfast or dessert.
-Simply store in the fridge and reheat in the oven or microwave when needed.
+Just store in the fridge and reheat in the oven or microwave when needed.

-If you want to see how this tasty dessert recipe is done, then be sure to check out the video below.
-It will take you through all the steps to making a delicious peach cobbler.
+If you want to see how to make this peach cobbler in the slow cooker, then be sure to check out the video below.
+It will take you through all the steps to perfecting this delicious dessert.

 Slow Cooker Peach Cobbler